 But, what makes it really great for cooking is the lovely smell it puts off.
 The food will soak up the pleasant smell of Applewood, which will result in a richer taste.

 The only downside of apple is the fact that it takes longer to season than other types of hardwood.
-If you want to use apple for cooking, Camerons Smoking Wood Chunks are a great choice.
+If you want to use apple for cooking, Camerons Smoking Wood Chunks is a great choice.

 If you solely rely on wood for heating your home, you should definitely look into ash.
 Ash does a marvelous job of keeping a steady burning fire.
 It has a great heat output and burns well on its own.